If you are reading this page, probability is you have decided to start solids with your little one.

 While we’re on the topic of baking, grab a baking tray as well!
 I recommend a glass one as it is easier to clean.

 Last but not least, if you’re making dips such as hummus, or spreads like guacamole, you’ll need a good blender.
 A smoothie maker just won’t do!
-I recommend one like the below.
+I recommend one like this one.
 It makes great ice-cream too (the one ingredient ice-cream recipe is in the Young Gums book above).

 Now that you’ve seen what’s possible in the kitchen, what happens when things don’t go according to plan?